Stratification of singular hyperkahler quotients: Preliminaries

 the inclusion $X\ps\s X$ descends to a bijection $X\ps/G\to X\sll{}G$.
 In particular, for every $p\in X\sll{}G$, there is a unique closed $G$-orbit in the fibre $\pi^{-1}(p)\s X$.

-\begin{example} An important class of examples of analytic Hilbert quotients are the GIT quotients.
-Let $X$ be a complex affine variety, $G$ a complex reductive group acting algebraically on $X$, and consider the affine GIT quotient $X\sll{}G\coloneqq\Spec \C[X]^G$ together with the morphism $X\to X\sll{}G$ induced by the inclusion $\C[X]^G\hookrightarrow\C[X]$.
+\begin{example}[GIT quotients] Let $X$ be a complex affine variety, $G$ a complex reductive group acting algebraically on $X$, and consider the affine GIT quotient $X\sll{}G\coloneqq\Spec \C[X]^G$ together with the morphism $X\to X\sll{}G$ induced by the inclusion $\C[X]^G\hookrightarrow\C[X]$.
 Then, the analytification of $X\to X\sll{}G$ is an analytic Hilbert quotient \cite[\S6.4]{hei91}.
-More generally, since complex affine varieties are Stein spaces, this shows that the analytification of any GIT quotient is an analytic Hilbert quotient. \end{example}
+More generally, since complex affine varieties are Stein, the analytification of any GIT quotient is an analytic Hilbert quotient. \end{example}

-Two other properties of analytic Hilbert quotients that we will use later are as follows.